The Megalopolitcan Coastal Transformation Hub (MACH)

 What Does MACH Do?

-Over the five years of the grant – and potentially continuing beyond – MACH is focusing on challenges faced specifically in the urban megaregion that spans Philadelphia, New Jersey, and New York City.
+MACH is focusing on challenges facing the urban megaregion that spans Philadelphia, New Jersey, and New York City.
 By collaborating with each other and with local residents, officials, and professionals, MACH researchers aim to advance the holistic understanding of both coastal dynamics and decision making in order to address the complex risks posed by climate change here and around the world.